 Although mainstream researchers have overlooked the long term effects of low-level deuterium, research indicates that deuterium is coupled with DNA mutation and subsequent DNA damage.
 Deuterium affects the shape of molecules, including the shape of enzymes—many of which are involved in DNA synthesis and repair.
 The presence of deuterium in these enzymes slows DNA replication, it causes errors in transcription, and it hinders DNA repair.

 Deuterium also has an effect on biological processes through the mechanism of hydrogen bonding.
 The bonds created by deuterium are stronger than normal hydrogen bonds.
 Tighter deuterium bonding stiffens proteins and requires more energy to break during metabolic reactions.
 Hydrogen bonds play a major role in DNA structure and are responsible for its helical shape.
-The class of enzymes and proteins that play a role in DNA replication and repair make extensive use of hydrogen bonds—another reason deuterium has negative effects on DNA.
+The class of enzymes and proteins that play a role in DNA replication and repair make extensive use of hydrogen bonds—another reason deuterium can have negative effects on DNA.

 Deuterium and Aging

 The most widely accepted theory on aging supposes that the aging process is correlated with a gradual accumulation of errors in DNA.
 According to Kirk Goodall, a senior member of the technical staff with NASA, the number of irreversible errors in the DNA sequence is directly influenced, by deuterium.
 The lower the deuterium concentration, the lower the frequency of the irreversible errors in DNA structures.
+The most recent research reveals that the body’s ability to get rid of deuterium decreases with age; weight gain, illness and lack of quality sleep are also factors.

 Biological effects of deuterium-depleted water (DDW)